 We are also excited to offer guidance on aligning OPEEP courses with the new General Education curriculum, especially for high impact and service-learning opportunities.
 Contact us to learn more.

-Join us as we develop a network of support for incarcerated students and justice-involved people to access quality higher education while cultivating a more informed and compassionate community at OSU.
+Join us as we develop a network of support for incarcerated and campus students to access quality higher education while cultivating a more informed and compassionate community at OSU.

 For more information visit our FAQs page.
 For updates on OPEEP visit our Newsletter.